Vibrio vulnificus, a so-called flesh-eating bacteria, is being found in new areas and it all could be due to climate change.

 Five people have been treated for vibrio at a New Jersey hospital.
 They all picked up the bacteria from areas where it is not normally found.

-The bacteria live in brackish water, where salt and fresh water mix, Time reported.
+The bacteria live in brackish water, where salt and fresh water mix,

 Four of the patients treated by Dr. Katherine Doktor, an infectious disease specialist, and co-author of the study, survived.
 One died, CNN reported.